Framework

 assessment of translators' proficiency - - develops ability to assess translators' proficiency can assess translators' level can pass on knowledge

-- makes an optimal assessment of his/her own level of competence
+self-reflection can reflect on own translations - can make an estimation of their own literary translation competence - makes an optimal assessment of their own level of competence

 8. Research competence